Community Centered Growth

-We’re working with your local power company partners to stimulate underserved communities across our region—by starting from within.
-This fledgling initiative assists small businesses with energy-related upgrades and resources, helping boost their productivity and sustainability.
+We’re working with our local power company partners to stimulate underserved communities across our region—by starting from within.
+This initiative assists small businesses with energy-related upgrades and resources, helping boost their productivity and sustainability.

 Invigorating communities from the inside out.

 When margins are slim, lower energy costs can make all the difference for struggling small businesses.
-Community Centered Growth (CCG) invigorates small businesses with energy-efficient upgrades and access to energy resources.
+Small Business Uplift invigorates small businesses with energy-efficient upgrades and access to energy resources.
 This kind of support for area business can instill a sense of opportunity among neighbors and empower sustainable growth in communities that need it most.

 Cooking up energy savings.

-CCG was a dream come true for the owners of Sac’s Kitchen.
-See how TVA EnergyRight helped the beloved soul food restaurant in Huntsville, Alabama save on utility bills and improve operations and comfort with much-needed equipment and lighting upgrades.
+Prior to launching Small Business Uplift, we piloted the initiative under a different name: Community Centered Growth.
+See how TVA EnergyRight helped Sac's Kitchen, a beloved soul food restaurant in Huntsville, Alabama, save on utility bills and improve operations and comfort with much-needed equipment and lighting upgrades through our pilot.

 Could your small business qualify?
 Let’s find out.

-These are the factors considered when selecting small business partners within underserved communities.
+There are a few factors considered when selecting small business partners within underserved communities.

-The space has been occupied for at least six months.
+• The building has been occupied for at least six months.

 Enjoy the sweet taste of energy efficiency.

-Our Community Centered Growth (CCG) program is committed to helping small businesses save on their energy costs.
+We're committed to helping small businesses save on their energy costs.
 Big Al’s Deli is a staple in the Salemtown community of Nashville, TN.
-Alfonso “Big Al” Anderson Jr. has gotten by using pre-owned equipment that often wasn’t energy-efficient.
-In partnership with Nashville Electric Service, CCG provided him with a new double convection oven, an energy efficient HVAC and LED lights.
+Alfonso “Big Al” Anderson Jr. had gotten by using pre-owned equipment that often wasn’t energy-efficient.
+In partnership with Nashville Electric Service, the Small Business Uplift pilot provided him with a new double convection oven, an energy-efficient HVAC and LED lights.
 He’s already saving $500 a month on his utility bill!

 Here are some of the most common—and most beneficial—energy upgrades we conduct for our small business partners.

-Security Lighting: Outdoor lighting improvements increase safety by illuminating previously dark areas.
+• Outdoor lighting: Upgrading existing outdoor lighting to LEDs increases safety by illuminating previously dark areas.

-HVAC: Heating and air improvements increases the comfort within the building for both staff and patrons.
+• HVAC: Heating and air improvements increase comfort within the building for both staff and patrons.
+Size limitation of 5 ton units or smaller.

 Business & Industry resources.